ecmwf/ecflow/docs/tutorial/advanced_topics/introducing-zombies.rst

 .. note::

-  The zombie's tab is shown, in the info panel when the server node( i.e. topmost) is selected.
+  The zombies tab is shown, in the info panel when the server node( i.e. topmost) is selected.

 The actions include: